 Who is Nodh/Naur?

 Naur is a particular caste in Kulu.
-Presence of a Naur and his wife (woman of his caste if unmarried) is must in a Kahika–without Naur, there’s no kahika–for all the necessary rituals are conducted by him.
+The presence of a Naur and his wife (woman of his caste if unmarried) is the must in a Kahika–without Naur, there’s no kahika–for all the necessary rituals are conducted by him.

 I hope you got the meaning of Kahika and Naur.
 Let’s go on to discover what happens as this strange and peculiar festival progresses.

-All devtas (host and guest), goors, pujaris and kardars sit down surrounding the Kahika.
-Pujari of host devta then performs a shanti-yajna before the holy-fire whilst Naur, his wife, devtas, goors, kardars, other pujaris and devta-men get up and do a ritual dance around Kahika.
+All deotas (host and guest), goors, pujaris and kardars sit down surrounding the Kahika.
+Pujari of host devta then, performs a Shanti-Yajna before the holy fire whilst Naur, his wife, deotas (rath), goors, kardars, other pujaris and devta-men get up and do a ritual dance around Kahika.
 After a while they sit down as before, Naur then starts the Chhidra ceremony.

 What is Chhidra?

-Chhidra in local dialect means ‘release’ or ‘freedom from’; another term for Chhidra ritual is chhol bhorna; chhol comes from Sanskrit word kshal, meaning ‘to clean’ or ‘to wash off’.
+Chhidra means ‘release’ or ‘freedom from’.
+Another term for Chhidra ritual is Chhol Bhorna.
+Chhol from kshal (Sanskrit), means ‘to clean’ or ‘to wash off’.

 • to be released from an oath,